Frequently Asked Questions

-Yes, but not until school has started.
+In certain circumstances you can switch, but not until school has started.
 There is a two week freeze on any housing changes once classes have started.
-If, after you arrive on campus you wish to request a change, the residence life staff in your hall will work with you to help you resolve concerns related to the hall and/or help you and your roommate work through issues so that you can remain in your space.
+If, after you arrive on campus you wish to request a change, the Residence Life and Housing staff in your hall will work with you to help you resolve concerns related to the hall and/or help you and your roommate work through issues so that you can remain in your space.
 After a good-faith effort to work things out in your room, we will attempt to accommodate your request to move if space becomes available.

 Can I request bunk beds?

-Yes, once you arrive on campus talk to your Residence Life staff member.
+Yes, once you arrive on campus talk to your Residence Life and Housing staff member.
 Bunk Beds are in very limited supply and are used in triple and quadruple rooms first.
-Your Residence Life staff member will place your name on a list and let you know if any become available.
+Your Residence Life and Housing staff member will place your name on a list and let you know if any become available.